-During Period 112, the following restrictions apply for either Large Programmes or Monitoring Programmes (see Table 3).
+During Period 114, the following restrictions apply for either Large Programmes or Monitoring Programmes (see Table 3).
 The rationale behind these restrictions is the following:

-- CRIRES: LPs and MPs are only offered for spectroscopic modes, not polarimetric or spectroastrometric modes. - ERIS: The instrument can be requested for LPs and MPs in the modes offered for Period 112. - ESPRESSO: ESPRESSO LPs and MPs are only offered in 1-UT mode. - MATISSE: The instrument is offered for LPs and MPs except with the new HIGH+ setting or the new GRA4MAT mode, which requires further characterisation. - PIONIER is not offered for LPs and MPs as the long term performance cannot be guaranteed until the cooling pump issue is resolved. - EFOSC2: The instrument will be decommissioned once SoXS is ready for science operations, which is expected to take place by the end of Period 112.
-Therefore, EFOSC2 is not offered for MPs given the operational constraints at La Silla. - HARPS: and NIRPS: are only offered for LPs but not for MPs, given the operational constraints at La Silla.
+- CRIRES: LPs and MPs are only offered for spectroscopic modes, not polarimetric or spectroastrometric modes. - ESPRESSO: ESPRESSO LPs and MPs are only offered in 1-UT mode. - VLTI: MPs are not offered when observing with UTs due to the pending upgrade of the AO elements in 2024.
+LPs are offered in P114, however, the commencement of observations for approved programmes, contingent upon the status of the AO elements upgrade, is anticipated to be no earlier than Period 115. - PIONIER is not offered for LPs or MPs as the long-term performance cannot be guaranteed until the cooling pump issue is resolved. - EFOSC2: The instrument will be decommissioned once SoXS is ready for science operations, which is expected to take place in Period 114.
+Therefore, EFOSC2 is not offered for MPs given the operational constraints at La Silla. - HARPS: and NIRPS: are not offered for MPs, given the operational constraints at La Silla. - UT4: Due to significant demand and existing allocations (approved LPs and GTO), the available observing time on UT4 is highly constrained, particularly within the RA range of 9-14 hours.
+As there is no time available to schedule any new LP proposal submission targeting this RA range on UT4, such proposals will be formally rejected. - UT3: Similarly, for UT3, the allocation for the top 20% of turbulence plus CLR sky conditions around RA 17h is overcommitted due to an ongoing approved LP.
+Proposal submissions should consider the limited availability of observing time under these specific conditions.